AreyanR/SitRight/README.md

 ## Prerequisites

 ### 1. Python Installation Required
-* Download Python 3.7 or higher for your operating system
+* Download Python 3.7 up to 3.11 for your operating system
 * Use these official links for the correct versions:

 #### Windows Python Installation